davidmistretta/blockchain-implementation/README.md

 In Java, objects are shared between units of work, and to access this piece of data, a unit of work must first obtain a lock on it.
 In Go, Channels are shared between units of work, and a channel is basically of a FIFO pipe — a unit of work may read or write to a channel.

-Go adheres to its motto of “not to communicate by sharing memory, instead share memory by communicating.”
-And, blockchain has a wide importance of parallel actions, where, this particular feature comes very handy.
+Go adheres to its motto of “not to communicate by sharing memory, instead share memory by communicating.”o And, blockchain has a wide importance of parallel actions, where, this particular feature comes very handy.
 Also, the ability to run a lot of functions in parallel allows programs written in Go to be run on distributed systems — a primary need of the blockchain technology.
 Some profound examples where Go has been adopted for its concurrency are Docker, MongoDB, Netflix, Uber etc. — companies for whom concurrency and being able to run in a distributed manner is of prime importance." https://medium.com/karachain/why-i-am-building-a-blockchain-in-go-6395a60b24dd

 This is just preliminary research of Go technlogy used for Blockchain Platform building.

+PHASE 1

+The first phase of this blockchain implementation folder will be to implement Proof of Work and Proof of Stake in Javascript and Go.
+This includes a P2P  server and using Postman for API building and native contract building.

+PHASE 2

+The second phase of this implementation will tackle the problems faced in phase 1 which will be it lacks the ability of mass adoption due to poor scalability without the sacrifice of it's entire design.
+I'll tackle this by altering the design and implementing Delegated Proof of Stake.
+Governance mechanisms will be made for each of problems I encounter as well as ways to implement them.
+    Governance mechanisms:
+            BP Producer Selection
+            Weighted Votes vs Unweighted Votes
+            Use a cryptotoken to track transactions
+            Figure out defense against sybil attacks and prevention of whales and more

+PHASE 3

+Create the necesarry frameworks to allow for decentralized application development.